Obafemi Awolowo University massacre: Massacre

 Prof. Roger Makanjuola gives the order of events as being: "They first entered Room 184, where they shot and killed Efe Ekede, a Part II Psychology student.
 In Room 230, they shot Charles Ita, a Part II Law student.
-A group of the attackers then shot Yemi Ajiteru, a Part II Religious Studies student, through the head in the corridor outside the Kegites’ headquarters.
-In Room 273, they found George Iwilade (Afrika), the Secretary-General of the Students’ Union and a Law student, and shot him through the head, along with another occupant, Tunde Oke, a Part 1 student of Philosophy, who was shot in the abdomen.
+A group of attackers then shot Yemi Ajiteru, a Part II Religious Studies student, through the head in the corridor outside the Kegites' headquarters.
+In Room 273, they found George Iwilade (Afrika), the Secretary-General of the Students' Union and a Law student, and shot him through the head, along with another occupant, Tunde Oke, a Part 1 student of philosophy, who was shot in the abdomen.

-When the attackers got to Room 271, the room allocated to the suspended Students’ Union President, Lanre Adeleke (Legacy), they found that he had escaped.
-Legacy was in his room when he heard the first gun shots.....
+When the attackers got to Room 271, the room allocated to the suspended Students' Union President, Lanre Adeleke (Legacy), they found that he had escaped.
+Legacy was in his room when he heard the first gunshots.....
 The band of thugs proceeded to Fajuyi Hall on foot, where they shot and killed one more student.
-That individual, Eviano Ekelemo, a medical student, was certainly not a student activist, but they shot him anyway.".
-However, the order in which the victims were killed varies in various testimonies by a number of witnesses.
+That individual, Eviano Ekelemo, a medical student, was certainly not a student activist but they shot him anyway.".
+However, the order in which the victims were killed varies in various testimonies by several witnesses.

 Prof. Roger Makanjuola's account of the Black Axe cultist's escape is: "The murderers left Fajuyi Hall on foot and went through the bush path behind the Hall back to their vehicles.
-They drove to the Students’ Union building, which they ransacked.
+They drove to the Students' Union building, which they ransacked.
 They returned to their vehicles and drove out of the university through the main gate.
 The security staff, having heard gunfire, fled for their lives.
 Thus the exit of the marauding thugs was unchallenged."